StanSkrivanek/FineDiv---WP-Theme/README.md

 - ignore Sticky
 - ignore empty

-### Footer
-Contain two menu. for more detail check Menus section

 ### Prism
 To showing code I have decided to use [Prism.js](https://prismjs.com) Basic CSS style is in Sass/Modules/_prism.scss and is compiled into style.css